Environment Variables Management

 3. Runtime Resolution

-When the API Proxy is running (runtime):- Expressions in
+When the API Proxy is running (runtime):

 ${variableName}format in the configuration are detected - The variable value of the relevant environment (Environment) is retrieved